 Offering books that are exciting and age-appropriate is a good start to engage a reluctant reader.
 But if your child is refusing to even turn the pages, you may need a different approach.
 "It's a misconception that children are only reading if they're reading fiction,” says Dr Elaine Millard, a senior lecturer in education at the University of Sheffield.
 “The Horrible Histories series of books are popular because they incoporate humour, parody and irreverence."

 A reluctance to read can be a particular problem in boys.
-Research consistently shows boys’ reading lags behind girls’, with a recent report highlighting that three out of four (76 per cent) UK schools are concerned about boys’ underachievement in reading (last year an estimated 60,000 boys failed to reach the expected level in reading at age 11).
-Millard suggests starting with joke books and magzines that blend fact and fiction together.
-“If only a book with a joystick would appeal to your boy use it to your avantage,” she says.
+Research consistently shows boys' reading lags behind girls', with a recent report highlighting that three out of four (76 per cent) UK schools are concerned about boys’ underachievement in reading Millard suggests starting with joke books and magazines that blend fact and fiction together.
+"If only a book with a joystick would appeal to your boy use it to your avantage," she says.
 Find books that build on the themes that boys are interested, even if your starting point is a computer game.

 If your child is really struggling with reading, there may be a specific problem.
 Dyslexia is a learning impairment that affects the ability to read and comprehend words.
 One in ten of the population have dyslexia.
 When they are reading, a child with dyslexia may have problems blending letters together and they may miss out words, or add extra words.
 They may also be hesitant and laboured in reading, especially when reading aloud.

 Meares-Irlen Syndrome is often confused with dyslexia.
-Children complain of letters falling off a page, or ‘fizzing’.
+Children complain of letters falling off a page, or 'fizzing'.
 Laying a coloured, transparent sheet over text can make a huge improvement.
-For more information go to Irlen UK.
+For more information visit Irlen UK